KEZIMAdynamics/DokuExtractor/README.md

 ## Goals

+The main goal of this project is to provide .NET developers with an easy to use tool to extract data from documents.

+Did you ever come across the need to get something from a PDF and in different layouts?
+Like getting the invoice total from different invoices of different suppliers?
+If so, you will have quickly noticed what the world has to offer to you:
+Either some half-baked random samples in environments that do not match a .NET tool stack *OR* some huge companies who basically seem to do a good job with the task at hand.
+Unfortunatelly, they don't just provide you with a simple library.
+Once you chewed through hours of discussions with yet another precious sales rep and explained your needs, they push more and more complex products at you with ever growing dollar signs in their eyes.

+We've been there, done that and didn't like it.
+So we decided to create DokuExtractor.
+For us - and for you!

+It's simple: Need it, get it, use it :smiley:

 ## Using DokuExtractor

+Coming soon

 ## License Information

-DokuExtractor is Copyright (C) 2018 by [KEZIMA dynamics UG (haftungsbeschränkt)](https://kezima-dynamics.de) and is licensed under a Community License.
+DokuExtractor is Copyright © 2018 by [KEZIMA dynamics UG (haftungsbeschränkt)](https://kezima-dynamics.de) and is licensed under a Community License.
 This basically means:

 -  DokuExtractor licenses are **free for non commercial projects**.